OpenPodcar/OpenPodcar/README.md

 ## Simulation installation

 Assuming: ros kinetic and gazebo 7 already installed.
+(Install instructions can be found here: http://wiki.ros.org/kinetic/Installation)

+Rosdep is also required, but is standalone since ROS Fuerte.
+Install instructions can be found here: http://wiki.ros.org/rosdep

 To install the ros package and gazebo sim locally, clone the repository and run the follow commands (directories indicated by <> need to be replaced by their actual locations):